Hispanic and Latino Coloradans still aren’t being vaccinated equally

 Instead, it’s one in 11, an improvement from the numbers in February that showed one in 20 doses went to a Hispanic or Latino Coloradan.

-Brandy Emily, the health equity branch chief for the Colorado Department of Public Health and Environment, said the agency has more work to do but they are making strides.
+Brandy Emily, the health equity branch chief for the CDPHE, said the agency has more work to do but they are making strides.

 “We’re very close to reaching some of our goals, and we’re very far away from reaching some of those goals, so we continue to do the research, we continue to have boots on the ground, and talk to the communities and understand where the hesitancies lie, where the barriers lie and we continue to overcome those,” she said.